Compensatory lengthening and The secret of time

 |V > V / _ C:[+son][αplace]C[βplace] and α ≠ β|

-You know, when I started doing linguistics ... quite some time ago, I thought I'd finally escape maths.
+You know, when I started doing linguistics, quite some time ago, I thought I'd finally escaped maths.
 Hah!
-Anyway, that was just for enjoyment, I will make things much clearer.
+Anyway, that was just for enjoyment, I will make things clearer.

 I'm sure you have all come across words like ann, ball, ceann and cam and wondered where the strange diphthongs come from?
 So why do we say [auN] and [kaum] and [bauL] rather than *[aN], *[kam] or *[baL]?
-Ok, we can take the view that they simply are pronounced like that and that we have to learn by listening.
-Fair enough, listening is important but some of us are a bit more inquisitive than that and we don't all have the privilege of living with a native speaker.
-And as it turns out, there are a few very good pointers - less arcane than the above rules by the way.
+OK, we can take the view that they're simply pronounced like that and we just have to learn those pronunciations by listening.
+Fair enough, listening is important.
+But some of us are a bit inquisitive, and we don't all have the privilege of living with a native speaker.
+As it turns out, there are a few very good pointers and they're less arcane than the above rules.

 So here's what happened: Going back to Old Irish (again), we find a handful of interesting consonants.
 Long sonorants - that is, long l n r and m.
-They are called sonorants because you can "keep saying them", almost as if they were vowels, something that doesn't work with p t k for example.
+They're called sonorants because when you say them you can create extended sound with them, almost as if they were vowels.
+The resonance that they can produce is something that doesn't work with p t k, for example.
 Because they were long, our kind scribes wrote them as double consonants, quite logical really.
-So we got
+So we got:

 So what?
-Well, it turns out long consonants are prissy, pardon, unstable sounds which don't hang around for long.
+Well, it turns out long consonants are prissy, unstable sounds which don't hang around for long.
 What often happens is that the long consonants "transfer" their long quality to the preceding vowel.
-This in turn gets broken (diphthongised) in many cases.
+In many cases, in turn, the preceding vowel gets diphthongised which means it gets broken from one vowel sound into two vowel sounds.
 That happens in many languages, just think of the changes from Old English to Modern English: hlūd [luːd] became loud [laʊd], nama [naːmə] became name [neɪm]).
 The pronunciation daisy chain goes like this from Old Irish to Gaelic: